mapio/clhub/README.md

 ## Where are the downloads related commands gone?

-Due to [](https://github.com/blog/1302-goodbye-uploads) the support for downloads has been removed.
-You can check revision
+Due to [Goodbye, Uploads](https://github.com/blog/1302-goodbye-uploads) the support for downloads has been removed.
+You can check [downloads_support](https://github.com/mapio/clhub/tree/downloads_support) tag.